Szczakowa

 Szczakowa is a district of the Polish city of Jaworzno.
+Until 1956 it was a separate town in its own right.
 It is located in the northern part of the city and is one of the most important rail hubs of the area.

+History

 It was first mentioned in 1427 as Sczacowa.

-In the years 1933–1956, it was a separate town, but in 1956 it was merged into Jaworzno.
+In the years 1933–1956, it was a separate town, but in 1956 it was incorporated into Jaworzno's city limits.

 During the German occupation (World War II), the occupiers operated the E732 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp for Allied POWs in Szczakowa.

+Sport

-It is where the football club Szczakowianka Jaworzno comes and derives its name from.
+The football club Szczakowianka Jaworzno derives its name from the district, and plays at the Karol Fuchs Stadium.